 There are two types of cinnamon.
-One is Cassia Cinnamon and other is Ceylon Cinnamon.
-Ceylon is the better and refined one while the other is commonly available and comparatively cheaper.
+One is Cassia and other is Ceylon.
+Ceylon is the better and refined one while Cassia is commonly available and comparatively cheaper.

 Cinnamon – A must-have for an Ayurvedic Lifestyle

 It is one of the revered Ayurvedic herb and an omnipresent ingredient to the Ayurvedic dietary regime and herbal formulations.
-It is suggested to use the herb in daily aahara.
-Its rasa or taste is both pungent and sweet.
-Its energy is hot and its guna is dry and penetrating nature.
-It is used in both powder and sticks formation.
+It is suggested to use the herb on daily basis in foods – Ahara.
+It is used in both powder and stick formation.

 - It is known to calm the Vata and Kapha Doshas.